Decoding the Terms: Cage Free, Free Range & Pasture Raised Eggs

 When I fully came to understand this, I was outraged.
 Obviously, most of the people who would go to the trouble of buying a “Cage Free” egg are doing it (and paying more money) because they think it is better for the environment and the chicken.
 They also think produces a better egg.

 But that is not the case.
 Not even close!

 To help spread the word on the TRUTH behind these marketing terms, I recently wrote an entire segment into our Growing A Greener World episode at Polyface Farms where I have host Joe Lamp’l explain the differences.
-(That episode will air nationally on PBS on August 4, 2012)

 And now, I am posting here in an effort to spread the word so we can all make the best choices.
 So here is the scoop: